 The absence of Duterte presents a missed opportunity not just for the Philippines but also for ASEAN as a whole.
 Notwithstanding the differences in political views, Duterte’s behavior presents a far more worrying trend toward the Philippines’ “selective” engagement with its foreign allies and partners.
 Duterte’s selective attitude especially among the Philippines’ longest allies and partners like Australia continues to damage the country’s longstanding partnerships which have a far-reaching implication even after his term expires.
 His personal irritation regarding any criticism levied against his war on drugs comes with the hefty price of disparaging the view of the Philippines as a viable partner in addressing security concerns while maximizing economic opportunities.

-Mark Manantan is a Master of International Relations (Advanced) graduate from the Coral Bell School of Asia Pacific Affairs at The Australian National University.
+Mark Manantan is a graduate of the Master of International Relations (Advanced) at the Coral Bell School of Asia Pacific Affairs at The Australian National University.
 His research interests include US alliance politics, Philippine foreign policy, and middle power activism in the Asia-Pacific.

 This article originally appeared in The Diplomat.